Industry; production and sales, changes and index, 2021=100

 Status of the figures:

-The figures of a calendar year will become definite no later than five months after the end of that calendar year.
+The figures of a calendar year will become definite no later than six months after the end of that calendar year.
 Until then, the figures in this table will be “provisional” and can still be adjusted as a result of delayed response.
-Currently, the monthly turnover figures of 2023 are definitive.
 Once definitive figures have been published, Statistics Netherlands will only revise the results if significant adjustments and/or corrections are necessary.

 When will new figures be published?